tatethurston/ProtoScript/README.md

 ## JSON

 ProtoScript's JSON serialization/deserialization implements the [proto3 specification](https://developers.google.com/protocol-buffers/docs/proto3#json).
-This is nearly complete, but still in progress.
+If you find a discrepancy, please open an issue.

 ProtoScript will serialize JSON keys as `lowerCamelCase` versions of the proto field.
 Per the proto3 spec, the runtime will accept both `lowerCamelCase` and the original proto field name when deserializing.
 You can provide the `json_name` field option to specify an alternate key name.
 When doing so, the runtime will encode JSON messages using the the `json_name` as the key, and will decode JSON messages using the `json_name` if present, otherwise falling back to the `lowerCamelCase` name and finally to the original proto field name.